brucemcpherson/cUseful/dependencies.md

 # Google Apps Script Project: cUseful
-This repo (cUseful) was automatically updated on 12 February 2015 16:40:17 GMT by extractScriptSource
+This repo (cUseful) was automatically updated on 13 February 2015 21:20:32 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cUseful
-Where possibile directly referenced or sub referenced library sources have been copied to this repository - or you can link to the project ids shown
+Where possibile directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
+The shared link for [cUseful is here](https://script.google.com/d/1EbLSESpiGkI3PYmJqWh3-rmLkYKAtCNPi1L2YCtMgo2Ut8xMThfJ41Ex/edit?usp=sharing "open in the GAS IDE")

 ### Modules of cUseful.gs included in this repo
 *name*|*type*
 --- | ---